Grace Episcopal Church

 CLERGY

-The Rev. Mary Ann Huston
+The Rev. Mary Ann Huston, Associate Rector

 I am delighted to be part of the Grace community, serving as Locum Tenens during our time of transition.
 Locum Tenens is a fancy name for a “placeholder.”
 Having served as the Associate Rector at Grace for the past six years, I am glad to be able to offer continuity, and to continue to foster community as Grace welcomes newcomers, grows, learns and worships together.
 The Holy Spirit continues to move through Grace, inspiring and empowering us to do the good work God has called us to do.